 ❌Weight: Despite being an APS-C lens, it is relatively weighty for a 100-400mm zoom, which may affect portability and handling.

-Impeccably turned out, the XF100-400mm looks and feels a high-quality item...
-Looks aren’t deceiving either, as the internals include a super-fast autofocus system based on dual linear stepping motors, and a high-performance 5-stop optical stabilizer.
+Impeccably turned out, the XF100-400mm looks and feels like a high-quality item...
+Looks aren’t deceiving either, as the internals include a super-fast autofocus system based on dual linear stepping motors and a high-performance 5-stop optical stabilizer.
 The optical path is top drawer too, featuring no less than five ED (Extra-low Dispersion) elements plus a Super ED element.

-A full set of weather seals is incorporated, and a fluorine coating on the front element helps to repel moisture and fingerprints.
 Built from the ground up as an APS-C format lens, it only needs to produce a relatively small image circle, compared with a full-frame compatible lens, but is still pretty weighty for a 100-400mm zoom.
 Overall performance and image quality are excellent, although outright sharpness drops off a bit at the long end of the zoom range.

-For more details read our Fujifilm XF100-400mm f/4.5-5.6 R LM OIS WR review
+Read more: Fujifilm XF100-400mm f/4.5-5.6 R LM OIS WR review

 Specifications